abhinav7693ngh/Domes.js/README.md

         * Boolean true - If Successful.
         * Boolean false - If Unsuccessful.

-* **size** - This is a property that returns number of elements present.
+* **size** - This is a property that returns number of nodes present.

 ---

 ## Doubly Linked List

-You can simply create a Doubly Linked List object.
+You can simply create a Doubly Linked List object using new keyword as shown below.

 ```javascript
     const my_Doubly_Linked_List = new domes.DoublyLinkedList();